-As some may know, the biggest Pokémon Center in all of Japan opened in the Takashimaya department store in Nihonbashi, a very Japanese neighborhood and historical center of Tokyo.
-The enormous Pokémon Center DX’s location is very convenient with it being located just a short walk from Tokyo station.
+The Pokémon Center Tokyo is the biggest Pokémon Center in Japan opened in 2018 in the Takashimaya Department Store in Nihonbashi, a very Japanese neighborhood and historical center of the city.
+The enormous Pokémon Center DX’s location is very convenient with it being located just a short walk from Tokyo Station.
 Even better, it also holds nearly any Pokémon item you can imagine and uses some cutting-edge technology that everyone can enjoy!

 When entering Pokémon Center DX, you are greeted by this picture-perfect sight—a lazy Snorlax and adorable Pikachu and Mew welcoming you!
 Moving to the left of this grand sight will take you to perhaps the most hyped and unique part of this new Pokémon Center—the Pokémon Café.

 While there have been several different temporary and pop-up Pokémon cafés in the past, Pokémon Center DX is home to the first official permanent café.

 The Pokémon Café features many tasty meals, desserts, and drinks.
 And although it may go without saying, absolutely everything at this café is Pokémon themed!
 The menu is full of playful treats, crafted after everyone’s favorite Pokémon characters.
 If you aren’t charmed already, wait until you see them!

 While there, we were able to try their Pokémon Café Fruit Pancakes (1,706 yen) and Pikachu Curry (1,598 yen).
 They’re delicious as well as extremely photogenic (if you can bear to eat the cuteness)!
 The curry wasn’t too spicy, making it a great meal for just about anyone.
 The pancakes were fluffy and warm and tasted great with the fresh fruit on the side.
 Yum!